pmaganty/pmaganty.github.io/README.md

-# portfolio
-Portfolio containing some of my work + links to find more professional links about me
+This project contains the code for a website showcasing some of my work as well as links to find more professional information about me.